 Next, we run coarse-mesh simulations and compute the ``true'' subgrid fluxes \eqref{eq:subgrid_flux}.
 In each time step, we generate $N_c$ subgrid fluxes $G_{i+\oh}$, $i=1,\ldots,N_c$.
 This computation generates $N_c \times n \times T^{train}/\Delta t$ data points for training the neural network with the batch size of 128.
-Initially, we train for 500 epochs with a learning rate of $\gamma = 0.1$.
+Initially, we train for 500 epochs with a learning rate of $\gamma = 0.1$ or $\gamma=0.05$.
+The learning rate (in this range) for initial training does not seem to affect the quality of overall training at the end.
 Subsequently, we continue training for further 2000 epochs with a lower learning rate of $\gamma = 0.001$.
 As a regularization technique, we implement early stopping during both stages of training.